timeplus-io/docs/docs/eventtime.md

 This query uses `trip_start` , the default event time, to run the aggregation.
 If the passenger ends the trip on 00:01 at midnight, it will be included in the 00:00-00:59 time window.

-In some cases, you as the analyst, may want to focus on how many passengeres get in the taxi, instead of leaving the taxi, in each hour, then you can set `trip_end` as the event time for the query via `tumble(taxi_data,trip_end,1h)`
+In some cases, you as the analyst, may want to focus on how many passengers get in the taxi, instead of leaving the taxi, in each hour, then you can set `trip_end` as the event time for the query via `tumble(taxi_data,trip_end,1h)`

 Full query: